José Maurício Nunes Garcia: Final years

 In 1825, a fire in the Royal Theatre turned the score of Le Due Gemelle into ashes.

-In 1826, as comproved by recent researches, King John VI was assassinated with poison.
+In 1826, the King died.
+(Recent research suggests he was assassinated by arsenic poisoning.)
 The news of his death caused great sorrow in Rio, especially for Nunes Garcia.

-This year, two of his pupils, on behalf of the brotherhood of St. Cecília, commissioned from him a new mass with grand orchestra.
+That year, two of his pupils, on behalf of the brotherhood of St. Cecília, commissioned from him a new mass with grand orchestra.
 The St. Cecilia Mass (CPM 113) was presented in November, and would be his last work.
 It is a monumental piece of music (some 276 pages long), and the score was later donated by his son Dr. José Mauricio Nunes Garcia as an admission fee to join the Brazilian Historical and Geographical Institute.

 From 1826 until his death in 1830, Nunes Garcia dedicated himself to reviewing the orchestration of his greatest mass, and writing a Treatise of Harmony and Counterpoint, now lost.
 In 1828, he resigned to the title of Knight of the Habit of Christ, on behalf of his "nephew" José, the only one he recognized to be his son.

 In the beginning of 1830, he was living in a small house at Rua do Núncio (nowadays República do Líbano street).
 In February 1830 Marcos Portugal died, and was buried in the Convent of St. Anthony.
 Nunes Garcia, perhaps guessing it was his own turn, made his bed to be put in the first floor of his house, so as "not to bother anyone".
 On April 18, his son and a slave being present with him, he died, whispering an anthem to Our Lady.
 The brotherhood of St. Cecília was responsible for the funeral mass, and he was buried in the church of São Pedro dos Clérigos.
 At the ceremony, a small orchestra performed his Funeral Symphony (CPM 230), composed 40 years earlier.